lizzieinvancouver/buds/analyses/stan/_READMEstan.txt

 doy_model3.stan	- linear model with two hierarchical effects — site on the intercept and species on each slope: y ~ warm * photo

+simple.stan - linear model for experiment with 4 treatments; made for Frederik Baumgarten in Oct 2023

 <><><><><><><><><><><><><>
 In models_archive_lesssimple: